-- AL 3.1 Predict possible outcomes related to cause and effect - AL 3.2 Discover and try more than one solution to a question, task or problem - AL 3.3 Seek and/or accept assistance from others when encountering a problem - AL 3.4 Recognize and solve problems through observation, active exploration, trial and error, interactions and discussions with peers and adults - AL 3.5 Respond to other's social cues during group activities - AL 3.6 Cooperate with others to accomplish a joint task - AL 3.7 Classify, compare and contrast objects, events and experiences - AL 3.8 Recognize differing points of view
+- AL 3.1 Demonstrate a growth pattern in predicting possible outcomes related to cause and effect - AL 3.2 Discover more than one solution to a question, task or problem - AL 3.3 Seek and/or accept assistance from others when encountering a problem - AL 3.4 Recognize and solve problems through observation, active exploration, trial and error, interactions and discussions with peers and adults - AL 3.5 Identify other's social cues during group activities - AL 3.6 Accept assistance and/or cooperate to accomplish a joint task - AL 3.7 Classify, compare and contrast objects, events and experiences - AL 3.8 Recognize ones own point of view as well as others

-- Predict outcomes in stories and in real life situations. - Respond to "what if" questions. - Explain and apply multiple strategies to solve problems. - Talk through a problem using steps to resolution. - Use steps or problem solving when involved in role play and real life situations. - Try to solve problems in conflict situations or seek assistance with conflict resolution when needed. - Negotiate and compromise in order to resolve conflict. - Empathize with those in stressful situations. - Respond in a variety of social situations. - Collaborate with others in problem solving situations. - Use an increasing number of details and more realistic representations in a developmentally appropriate strengths, talents and interests.
+- Predict outcomes in stories and in real life situations. - Respond to "what if" questions. - Explain and apply multiple strategies to solve problems. - Talk through a problem using steps to resolution. - Use steps or problem solving when involved in role play and real life situations. - Try to solve problems in conflict situations or seek assistance with conflict resolution when needed. - Begin to negotiate and compromise in order to resolve conflict. - Begin to empathize with those in stressful situations. - Begin to respond in a variety of social situation. - Feel comfortable enough to collaborate with others in problem solving situation. - Use an increasing number of details and more realistic representations in a developmentally appropriate strengths, talents and interests.

 - Help children learn how to function in a group situation demonstrating how to work cooperatively through sharing and taking turns, working toward a specific goal, dividing responsibilities within a group and solving problems in an acceptable manner. - Provide a variety of materials and situations to support experience with cause and effect and problem solving (ex.
 Second Step Program). - Recognize children who support others in problem solving. - Teach and use vocabulary related to reasoning and problem solving (ex.
-If, when, after, before, next, what if, then). - Read stories and utilize role play which include problem solving, helping others and multiple problem solving skills. - Allow children to solve problems independently when possible, but encourage seeking assistance when all avenues have been exhausted and the conflict cannot be resolved peacefully. - Provide role playing situations and/or various technology based resources. - Strategically place learners according their needs. - Offer praise and reinforcement for positive behavior. - Provide opportunities for learners to share concerns or role play real life situations. - Use open-ended questions and hands-on practice to encourage classification, sorting, comparisons and problem solving. - Ask open-ended questions, higher level questions and quality feedback to stimulate and extend representations.
+If, when, after, before, next, what if, then). - Read stories and utilize role play which include problem solving, helping others and multiple problem solving skills. - Allow children to solve problems independently when possible, but encourage seeking assistance when all avenues have been exhausted and the conflict cannot be resolved peacefully. - Provide role playing situations and/or various technology based resources. - Strategically place learners according to their needs. - Offer praise and reinforcement for positive behavior. - Provide opportunities for learners to share concerns or role play real life situations. - Use open-ended questions and hands-on practice to encourage classification, sorting, comparisons and problem solving. - Ask open-ended questions, higher level questions and quality feedback to stimulate and extend representations.